kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/Kaltura_API_Authentication_and_Security.md

   Prefer Login of Users with Defined Roles and Permissions over Generic Admin KS
 </div>

-Kaltura Users can be assigned a fine grained level of permissions.
+Kaltura Users can be assigned a fine-grained level of permissions.
 This allows applications developers to provide a stronger login and authentication mechanism while not exposing the account secret keys.

 Use user.loginByLoginId providing user credentials and your account Id.